tferrari92/automate-all-the-things/README.md

 ## Application Build & Deploy Pipeline

 #### Configure the Pipeline to bypass Pull Request Policies
 This pipeline will need to push changes on the repo to GitHub.
-By default repositories are allowed to be read but not written, so we need to do a little extra configuration.
+By default, repositories are allowed to be read but not written, so we need to do a little extra configuration.

-roject setting > Repos > Repositories > cafe > Users > cafe Build Service (tomasferrari) > Contribute set to Allow
 1. Go to Project setting > Repositories (under Repos) > Security tab > Users > <your-project-name> Build Service (<your-org-name>)
-2. Set to "Allow": Contribute, Create Tag and Read.
+2. Set to "Allow" these parameters: Contribute, Create Tag and Read.